nuls-io/devsite/docs/Docs/d_transaction.md

 **txData**

-Used to extend business data, the account does not verify txData content, and any data can be stored here.Currently, the business data in the transaction type built into NULS is stored in the txData field.After registering the transaction type, the business module provides three interfaces to validate and process the data in txData (verifyTx, commitTx, rollbackTx).
+Used to extend business data, the account does not verify txData content, and any data can be stored here .Currently, the business data in the transaction type built into NULS is stored in the txData field.After registering the transaction type, the business module provides three interfaces to validate and process the data in txData (verifyTx, commitTx, rollbackTx).

 **CoinData**